lrmtheboss/lrmtheboss/README.md

   - Spigot 1.12.2+
   - Java8+
   - plugin for adding PlaceHolderAPI plcaeholders from a mariadb database
-    - works best for placeholders that are static across a network
+    - works best for placeholders that are static across a network of servers
 - BossStaffLogger (Beta)
   - Bungeecord 1.12+
   - Java8+
   - plugin for logging player joins and leaves to a file based on a group from luckperms or perm node
-- BossLib
+- BossLib (Not Public)
   - libary plugin used in my other plugins to make my life easier
   - Java8+
   - Spigot (In Progress)